freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/setup/running-vpe.md

 ![Imported blank table](unity-imported-table-ugly-gizmos.png)

-These orange artifacts is what Unity calls [Gizmos](https://docs.unity3d.com/Manual/GizmosMenu.html).
+These orange artifacts are what Unity calls [Gizmo Icons](https://docs.unity3d.com/Manual/GizmosMenu.html).
 They are enabled by default, and since VPE uses icons for its playfield elements, they are all over the place.
 In order to get rid of them, click on the *Gizmos* dropdown and de-select them by clicking on the icon next to the check box.
 Sorry, we're looking into a way of deactivating them automatically.

-Since a pinball table is a relatively small object, the icons are huge when working on a table, so you the top slide to shrink them down a bit.
+Since a pinball table is a relatively small object, the icons are huge when working on a table, so use the top slider to shrink them down a bit.

 ![Scene view camera on table](unity-imported-table-aligned.png)